HagerBesar/Predicting_Blood-Brain-Barrie_Flutter-APP/README.md

 Flutter Application for Predicting the Blood−Brain Barrie

 ---
-One of the significant lines of research in chemo informatics is the study of blood–brain barrier (BBB) permeability, which aims to identify drug penetration into the central nervous system (CNS).
+Predicting the ability of chemical species to cross the blood−brain barrier (BBB) is an active field of research for development and mechanistic understanding in the pharmaceutical industry.

+---

+## Flutter APP

 ---